Aayush518/Embedded-System-VHDL/src/Lab_BCD_counter/README.md

+## WRITE THE CODE FOR BCD COUNTER TO DISPLAY 0 TO 9999 IN SEVEN SEGMENT USING VHDL.(2070 regular)
 # BCD Counter

 This repository contains VHDL code for a Binary Coded Decimal (BCD) counter (`BCD_Counter`) and its testbench (`tb_bcd_counter`).
 The BCD counter counts from 0 to 9999 and outputs the BCD representation of the count on a 7-segment display.